wxcctechsummit/wxcclabguides/LTRCCT-3001/2_BasicChat.md

 [To top of this lab](#table-of-contents)

 ## Adding the Applet to Your Website
-- Return to the Glitch tab in youe browser
+- Return to the Glitch tab in your browser
 - Open index.html
 - Scroll to the bottom of the code
 - Paste the applet code between the body and html closing tags